tugascript/keyword-extraction-rs/README.md

 - RAKE for extracting key phrases from a document;
 - TextRank for extracting keywords and key phrases from a document;

-## Features
+## Algorithms

-The full list of intended features before publishing this library on crates.io is as follows:
+The full list of intended algorithms before publishing this library on crates.io is as follows:

 - Helper modules:
     - [x] Tokenizer